quasarframework/app-extension-qpdfviewer/README.md

 ---
 NOTE:
   QPdfviewer now has support for native HTML5 PDF viewer and for PDFJS.
 Use `type="html5"` or `type="pdfjs"`.
-If you previously has this app extension, and want to use the pdfjs, you will need to reinstall it.
+If you previously has this app extension, and want to use the pdfjs, you will need to re-install it.
+An update will not get the PDFJS for you.
+If you update, you can run `quasar ext invoke @quasar/qpdfviewer` instead of re-installing.

 ---
 NOTE: